JasonBarahan/TrackMyTransit/README.md

 </div>

 ## Project Domain
-We plan to create a transit tracker within the area of ...
+We plan to create a transit tracker within the area of Vancouver ...

 ## The application